xatier/2013_NCTU_OS_hw/README.md

 In this homework, you are required to implement a simple game in two different way (FIFO and Shared memory).

 ### Introduction
 >   This game is played by two players on a 50x50 board.
-Players do a movement **in turn**.
-First, choose a start point randomly.
+Each player has a unique ID.
+During the game, the players fill their IDs into the cells on the board in turn.
-A player with first moving set its mark on the start point.
+Each cell can only be filled with at most one ID.
+A filled cell cannot be overwritten.
-Then, each player set a mark closing to the previous mark setted by its opponent.
+When choosing a cell for filling, a player is restricted to those cells next to the cell filled most recently by its opponent.

 >   Example:
 +++++++++#++++++++++